michalmadera/path-works/segm_api/README.md

 }

 ## checkStatus Endpoint
 The checkStatus endpoint takes an analysis_id as input and returns analysis status.
-In Postman, select the GET method and provide the following parameter:
+In Postman, select the GET method and provide the following parameter in the URL path:
-- "analysis_id": 0
+/checkStatus/{analysis_id}

 The endpoint returns:
 "in_process"